kemapak/css-fundamentals/00-introduction/README.md

 I will have additional separate documentation how to build a basic CSS framework and even a separate document that talks about refactoring CSS.

-CSS standards are maintained by [World Wide Web Consortium]("https://www.w3.org/TR/css-syntax-3/") All the browsers support most of the core features.

 I did not have a server set for this documentation since for CSS we do not need one, and you can open the HTML files in your file system.
 I do recommend using Chrome browser by Google and check other browsers if you want.
 Safari is even I do